Similarities/Relink/api/README.md

     ```
     npm install
     ```
 2) Set up development database, this will build and run a docker conatiner containing the development database.
-Additionally it runs all migration, so the database schema is up to date and fills the database tables with seeds (e.g. users).
     ```
     npm run dev:db:create
     ```

-3) To start the development `api` you only need to type...
+3) Add fake data to the database.
+It runs all migration, so the database schema is up to date and fills the database tables with seeds (e.g. users).
     ```
+    npm run dev:db:setup
+    ```

+4) To start the development `api` you only need to type...
+    ```
     npm run dev
     ```

-4) [**optional**] After everything was successful you can try to request all users using the `humao.rest-client` plugin and executing a request from inside `api/requests.rest` file.
+5) [**optional**] After everything was successful you can try to request all users using the `humao.rest-client` plugin and executing a request from inside `api/requests.rest` file.